Lewis Dodd: South Sydney Rabbitohs

 On 5 May 2024, Dodd signed a three-year deal to join NRL side South Sydney starting in 2025.

 On 24 February 2025, Dodd was suspended for one game after accepting an early guilty plea for a high tackle during South Sydney's heavy loss in the Charity Shield.
 Dodd came under scrutiny from supporters and sections of the media for his below par performances in the Charity Shield and previous trial game.
 In round 7 of the season, Dodd made his club debut off the interchange bench in a 32–0 loss against Canterbury-Bankstown.

 Following Souths' 30–4 Magic Round loss against Newcastle, Dodd was demoted to NSW Cup by Wayne Bennett.
 After spending nearly four months in reserve grade, Dodd was recalled to the South Sydney side for their round 20 match against Penrith.
 In August, it was reported that Dodd was told by Souths officials he was free to negotiate with other clubs ahead of the 2026 season.

 Dodd made six appearances for South Sydney in 2025, all losses, as the club finished 14th on the table.
 On 30 September, the South Sydney club announced that they had officially released Dodd from his contract.

 Catalans Dragons

 On 6 October 2025 it was reported that he had signed for Catalans Dragons in the Super League.
+Dodd made his club debut for Catalans in round 3 of the Challenge Cup against Batley which ended in a 56-4 victory.